JakubCygaro/SpuchSharp/SpuchSharp/Plan.md

 string \/
 float \/
 boolean \/
-maybe arrays ?
+maybe arrays \/

-# Lexer fix
+# Lexer fix \/
 The column and line of every token must be correct, comments cannot fuck it up, also \t \n and other such shit must be ignored/neutralized maybe externalize the line infromation? create a map of lines and their numbers Dictionary<uint(number), string(line)>
-and discard all everything that is commented out?
+and discard everything that is commented out?

+# Interpreter rework
+External library dlls (at least STD dlls) should be held in a special folder next to the interpreter, so that they can be imported from anywhere, and if the user is trying to import something that is not in that folder, only then will the interpreter look for it in the working directory. there probably should be a project file written in json that would allow the user to specify all that shit like which dlls to import locally and which globally from the global repository, and paths. import statement should support paths btw

+# Deep lexer and charstream rework
+Make them not implement ienumerable
+Add peek to charstream
+Maybe even drop the whole oop shtick
+Get rid of schizo out methods
+Escape parsing
+Lexer must take in a charstream and spit out a TokenStream No inbetweens

-# Change Type parsing from manual to procedural so that this is possible
+# Change Type parsing from manual to procedural so that this is possible \/
 [[int]] -> array of int arrays

 # Operators to add